 Often, someone with a grievance against you will make up a story or misunderstand something and made an unfair claim against you.
 You need a lawyer to help you sort through the charges and evidence and help you get the false charges dismissed.

-To learn more or to get in touch with a reputable Pittsburgh Criminal Attorney, contact Logue Law at (412) 389-0805 as soon as possible.
-Our attorneys have the experience and skills you need.Interested in Learning More About Harassment Law in Pennsylvania?
+To learn more or to get in touch with a reputable Criminal Attorney, contact Logue Law at (412) 389-0805 as soon as possible.
+The harassment defense lawyers at our Pittsburgh firm have the experience and skills you need.Interested in Learning More About Harassment Law in Pennsylvania?

 You can find the definition and a description of harassment in the Pennsylvania Criminal Code under Title 18 Chapter 27.